-Police wearing face masks stood guard at barriers outside the multi-storey dormitory in the upmarket island neighbourhood of Zamalek that houses mainly foreign students from Western and other Arab countries, and no one was allowed in or out.
+Police wearing face masks stood guard at barriers outside the multi-storey dormitory in the upmarket neighbourhood of Zamalek that houses mainly foreign students from Western and other Arab countries.
+No one was allowed in or out.

 "There are two students who have confirmed positive H1N1 test results," university spokeswoman Rehab Saad El-Domiati said, adding that both infected students were American.
 "As a result, the dormitory has been quarantined for 24 hours."

-She said a third student had been hospitalised as a precaution with a fever.
-All the students living in the dormitory were being tested for the virus.
+A third student was hospitalised as a precaution with a fever.
+The university, a popular destination for U.S. exchange students, suspended classes for the week, and all students living in the dormitory were being tested for the virus.

-Egypt, already hard hit by the much more deadly H5N1 bird flu virus, had detected its first H1N1 case last week in a 12-year-old American girl who arrived for a holidays in the most populous Arab country.
+Egypt, already hard hit by the much more deadly H5N1 bird flu virus, detected its first H1N1 case last week in a 12-year-old American girl who arrived for a holiday in the most populous Arab country.
 The case was the first in Africa.

 The airborne H1N1 virus has now been diagnosed in more than 21,000 people worldwide, and has killed at least 125, mostly in Mexico, according to the World Health Organisation.